lynnfaraday/aresmush.com/_root/tutorials/config/ranks.md

 You list the ranks for each group in order of seniority (least senior to most senior), along with a true/false indicator of whether that rank is available in chargen or not.
 Restricted ranks must be set by admins or people with the manage_rank permission.

-You can define different types within a group - typically this would be for Officer/Enlisted ranks.
-Types are just used for display purposes in the ranks list, and have no functional use.
+There are types within a group - typically this would be for Officer/Enlisted ranks or Patrol/Detective or something like that.
+Types are used for display within the ranks list.
+Even if you only have one rank type per faction, you still need a subsection.
+Just make it "All".

+> <i class="fa fa-info-circle"></i> **Tip:** If you aren't using Officer/Enlisted as your types, you'll also need to switch the ranks template as explained in the next section.

     Navy:
         Officer: